LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 you may need to set your cursor first with the middle mouse button (note however, that cursor position is also set automatically as soon as a monster comes into view).
-You can also enter detailed targetting mode with the right mouse button or with the `*` key that selects enemies or the `/` key that marks a tile.
+You can also enter detailed targetting mode with the right mouse button or with the `*` numpad key that selects enemies or the `/` numpad key that marks a tile.
 You move the targeting cursor with direction keys and assign a personal target with `RET`.
 The details of the shared cursor position and of the personal target are described in the status lines, at the bottom of the screen.
 All targeting keys